-When you're finding books for your research, make note of the author name(s), book title, edition, publication date, publisher, place of publication, and the pages you've referenced.
+When you're finding books for your research, make note of the author name(s), book title, publication date, publisher, and place of publication.

 For each type of source in this guide, both the general form and a specific example will be provided.

 In-text Citation (Paraphrase) - entry that appears in the body of your paper when you express the ideas of a researcher or author using your own words.

 In-text Citation (Direct Quotation) - entry that appears in the body of your paper, word for word from a source, and in quotation marks